MarianBastiurea/happycoding/README.md

    * Display the multiplication table of a given integer
    * Display the multiplier table from 1 to given number
    * Display a triangle using asterisk
+   * Check a password
+   * Calculate average of marks student
 2. Control flow
    * Beer Song
    * Max of three numbers